Privacy Policy

 2970 Hørsholm

-If you have any questions about our processing of your personal data, you are welcome to contact us at any time.
+If you have any questions about how we process your personal data, please do not hesitate to contact us.

 2. WE PROCESS THE FOLLOWING INFORMATION ABOUT YOU FOR THE FOLLOWING PURPOSES

-We process the following general personal data (i.e. covered by Article 6 of the General Data Protection Regulation) about you that we have either received from you or from one of our business partners:
+We process the following general personal data about you (i.e., covered by Article 6 of the General Data Protection Regulation), which we have either received from you or from one of our partners:

-Identification and contact information: Name, position, address, contact details, including phone number and email address; and
+Identification and contact information: Name, job title, address, contact information, including telephone number and email address; and

-Information contained in your answer to a test when you have purchased it directly through us.
+Information contained in your test response when you have purchased it directly through us.

-- We process the data for the following purposes:
+- We process the information for the following purposes:

 - To deliver and process a test when you have purchased it directly through us;